ying-teaching/python/code-demo/01-turtle-graphics.md

   - A **class** defines a blueprint for objects that share the same properties (data) and operations.
 For example, a `Student` class can have `student_id` and `major` properties and can have same set of operations such as `do_homework` and `take_test`.
 Different objects, also called an **instance** may have different properties values for `student_id` and `major`.
   - Use the dot notation `alice.do_homework()` to call an instance method.
 Here the `alice` is an instance/object of the `Student` class and `do_homework` is its method.
 Similarly, dot notation `alice.student_id` and `alice.major` are used to read/write the `alice`'s properties.

 You can use either FP or OO styles.
-Object-oriented was popular but today's developers prefer FP style.
+Object-oriented was popular but today's developers prefer FP style for reasons beyond this course.
 Here we use the FP style.

 ## 2 The `turtle` module

 The `turtle` module defines many functions around three entities: a turtle, a pen, and a screen.
 A turtle uses a pen to draw pictures in a screen.
-The turtle can have different shapes or hide and its primary functions are drawing with a pen when it moves.
+The turtle can have different shapes and its primary functions are drawing with a pen when it moves.
 A pen can be `up` (not drawing) or `down` (drawing) and can have different sizes and colors.
-A screen also has different colors and sizes in which the turtle draws different pictures.
+A screen also has different colors and sizes in which the turtle draws pictures.

 As learning any Pyhthon modules, you can only learn by doing.

 ## 3 The code template

-To avoid the confusing with `turtle` module name, we use `pen` as the variable name for a `Turtle` / `Pen` object.
+To avoid the confusing with `turtle` module name, don't use `turtle.py` as your program file name.
+Youc can use a different name such aqs `turtle_demo.py`.

-### 3.1 Keep the graphics stay
+### 3.1 Keep the screen open

 You can write tutrle code interactively inside `idle3` or `python3` interpreter.
 However, when you run a tutle program (for example in a file name `turtle_demo.py`) using command line `python3 turtle_demo.py`, the screen disappears when the program completes.
-To keep the screen stay, you should call a special function: `turtle.done()` as the last statement.
+To keep the screen open, you should call a special function: `turtle.done()` as the last statement.
 Therefore, the code template is as the following:

 ```py
 import turtle